Recent Ph.D. Degrees Awarded

 Advisor: Nancy Shoemaker

-Position: Assistant Professor, Lesley University
+Position: Assistant Professor, Clark University

 • Danielle Dumaine, “Selling Herself: Diane di Prima, Desire, and Commodity in the Postwar United States”